Villasimius is one of the best holiday destinations in Sardinia.

 Attend the festivals

-Depending on when you are visiting Villasimius, you will be able to attend one of the festivals.
+Depending on when you are visiting, you will be able to attend one of the festivals.
 They are a good opportunity to learn more about the local traditions, history and to get a bit of local action.

 Virgin of the Sea

-In July 1979, Pinuccio Sciola’s statue of the Virgin of the Sea was placed at the depth of 11 meters in the waters around Isola dei Cavoli.
+In July 1979, Pinuccio Sciola’s statue of the Virgin of the Sea was placed 11 meters under water at Isola dei Cavoli.

-Another important celebration held in Villasimius is the one in honor of Santa Maria.
+Another important celebration is in honor of Santa Maria.
 The festival takes place each year on the 7th and 8th of September, but you’ll be able to breathe the festive atmosphere throughout the week, after the conclusion of the religious rituals.
 It is considered one of the oldest and most heartfelt by its inhabitants.

 Other Useful Information To Organize Your Trip To Villasimius

 You will find a good range of accommodation options in Villasimius, from camping sites to luxury resorts.
 Local estate agencies can help you find a holiday home.
 Alternatively, Booking.com usually has some great deals.
 Just take a look here: